 When glancing through the sports page recently, I came across an amazing statistic.
-Patrick Chan is now in the Guinness Book of World Records after receiving the highest marks yet to date in a Figure Skating Competition.
-It happened at the World Championships, 2011.
-This news is marvelous on many counts, but personally meaningful to me because it is a triumph for someone else, someone no longer on this earth, gone, but never to be forgotten.
-The man I am recalling today would be my old skating teacher, Osborne Coulson.
+Patrick Chan is now in the Guinness Book of World Records.
+It happened at the World Championships, 2011, where he received the highest marks ever recorded.
+This news is marvelous on many counts, but it personally meaningful to me.
+This marks a triumph for someone else, someone no longer on this earth, a man who is gone now, but never to be forgotten.
+I am recalling my old skating teacher, Osborne Coulson.

 I could not believe my ears.
 Someone was on my side for once?
 This was too good to be true.
-That is how my relationship with him began and at this point in time, I cherish every lesson I had with him, not only for what he taught me about the sport, but what he gave me about life.
+That is how my relationship with him began.
+At this point in time, I cherish every lesson I had with him, not only for what he taught me about the sport, but what he gave me about life.

 When I saw him in later years, his eyes filled up with tears as I hugged him.
 He told me straight away that he was currently coaching a really, really good skater.
 He referred to Patrick Chan.